 If you can’t get outside, another option is to regularly walk around the house or office to prevent yourself from sitting or standing for too long.
-If your building has stairs, use it during lunchtime to get your steps in and facilitate healthy blood circulation.
+If your building has stairs, use them during lunchtime to get your steps in and facilitate healthy blood circulation.

 Avoid fatty and salty foods – it may be tempting to indulge in rich ‘comfort’ foods during the winter months as you’re bundled comfortably on the couch.
-Doctors normally advise patients to limit the intake of salty foods as these can promote unnecessary fluid retention.
+Doctors normally advise patients to limit their intake of salty foods as these can promote unnecessary fluid retention.